 That same three cup serving of air popped popcorn also has about 18 grams of carbohydrates, 1.2 grams of saturated fats, and 93 calories.
 Popcorn is also considered to be a good source of carbohydrates.
 This tasty snack food really can be part of a balanced diet.

 As you can see, popcorn is a low-calorie snack food that can be part of a very healthy diet.
-You just need to be mindful of the seasonings you add and how you prepare your popcorn.
+You just need to be mindful of the seasoning you add and how you prepare your popcorn.
 Salty or overly sweet toppings can turn this nutritious snack into an unhealthy one quite quickly.

 How Much Does One Cup of Popcorn Kernels Make?